Henry de Monfreid: Life

 In 1911, following in the footsteps of Arthur Rimbaud, Monfreid went to Djibouti, then a French colony, in order to trade coffee.
 He built a dhow for himself and used it to cross the Red Sea.
-He had many adventures, eventually prospered, bought a house near the shore in Obock cove, and had a big dhow, the Altair ("Soaring Eagle"), built by a local shipyard.
+He had many adventures, eventually prospered, bought a house near the shore in Obock cove, and had a large schooner, the Altair ("Soaring Eagle"), built by a local shipyard.
 Towards the end of the war, he settled with his family in Obock, away from prying eyes and other colonial governors of Djibouti.
 His house was near the shore, which allowed his wife to have lights on the terrace if the coastguard spotlight was on the lookout.
 Completely absorbed in his projects, Monfreid was almost always absent and his wife suffered from his long absences and the overpowering heat of the place.
 She and the children often took refuge in the Mabla Mountains in the hinterland of Obock Region, which offered a little coolness.
 In the early twenties, he built a small house Araoué near Harar in Ethiopia, and spent the hot season there with his family.
 He made enough profit through trafficking (the sale of hashish in Egypt in particular) to buy a flour mill and build a power plant in Dire Dawa, a boomtown that had emerged at the foot of Harar during the construction of the first section of the Djibouti-Addis Ababa road.
 Between 1912 and 1940 he ran guns through the area, dived for pearls and sea cucumbers, and smuggled hashish and morphine, which he bought from a famous German laboratory, into Egypt, earning several stays in prison.
 Monfreid always denied having taken part in the slave trade from Africa to Arabia.

 He converted to Islam during this period, which included undergoing a circumcision and taking a Muslim name: Abd-el-Haï ("Slave of The Living One").

 During the 1930s, Monfreid was persuaded by Joseph Kessel to write about his adventures, and the stories became bestsellers.